ReadingAndThinking.com

 Meeting the animals in San Diego, stepping on the desserty land, seeing the Golden Gate Bridge, walking through the Chinese / Japanese / Hippie / Gay / ...districts.

-I finally am able to detach from my past trauma; I finally am able to forgive and forget what had happened to me; I finally am ready to move on and kick ass.
+I finally can detach from my past trauma; I finally can forgive and forget what had happened to me; I finally am ready to move on and kick ass.

 Many ideas from this book rang a bell to me.
 It made me discover and change some of my thinking patterns, as well as empowered me to embrace my badassery.